Mercedes-Benz EQA Review & Prices

 EQA 250+ 140kW Sport Executive 70.5kWh 5dr Auto £49,750 Compare offers

 The Mercedes EQA is quite pricey, even by electric SUV standards.
-It starts at just over £50,000 for lower-spec, higher range versions and going up to about £60,000 for more powerful, high-spec trims.
+It starts at just under £50,000 for lower-spec, higher range versions and rises to about £60,000 for more powerful, high-spec trims.

 If practicality is important to you then there are definitely better options, though most don’t quite have the Mercedes’ badge appeal.
-Top-spec versions of the Skoda Enyaq are similarly priced to entry EQAs, but the boot is massive at 585 litres, while the similarly priced Volkswagen ID4 has 543 litres.
+Top-spec versions of the Skoda Enyaq are similarly priced to entry EQAs, but the boot is much bigger.

 Performance and drive comfort

-The driving experience is light, quiet and nippy in town, but feels a bit pedestrian out of it
+The Mercedes EQA is nippy and easy to drive in town, but it feels a bit pedestrian out of it and it’s not as comfortable as you might think

 In town

-Electric cars tend to spend a great deal of their time in town, so they have to excel there, and the EQA does very well indeed.
+Electric cars usually spend a lot of time in town, so they have to excel there.
+Thankfully the Mercedes EQA performs very well in the urban jungle.

 The lofty driving position gives a great view of not only the other traffic but also both front corners of the car, which makes manoeuvring much easier.

-The powertrain itself is also very quiet, in fact it’s almost silent, which makes for a very relaxing experience, although the performance it puts out is a bit more tame than we’ve come to expect from electric vehicles.
-In reality, it’s going to be brisk enough for most.
+The car itself is also very quiet, which makes for a very relaxing experience.
+The performance it puts out is a bit more tame than you may expect from an EV, but in reality it’s going to be brisk enough for most.

-That’s the ‘go’ covered, so what about the ’stop’.
+That’s the ‘go’ covered, so what about the ’stop’?
 Well, the brakes are strong, but they can be quite grabby, making smooth progress frustrating.
 You can also adjust the level of regeneration from the electric motor, and in its strongest setting it slows the car pretty abruptly when you ease off the accelerator.
-In effect, you can drive the car just using the right-hand pedal, with no need to touch the brakes in most scenarios.
+In effect, you can drive the car just using the right-hand pedal, with no need to touch the brakes in most scenarios, although it won’t bring you to a complete stop like a Tesla Model Y will.

-The standard Mercedes EQA gets regular comfort suspension, but higher-specification models get adaptive suspension.
-You can choose soft, comfortable settings, or firm everything up to make the EQA feel sportier to drive.
-It works really well, dealing with road scars and speed bumps easily, but it’s not enough of an improvement to justify the extra cost alone.
+The standard Mercedes EQA gets regular comfort suspension, but higher-specification models get adaptive suspension, which lets you choose between comfort and sporty settings.
+It works well in its softer mode, dealing with speed humps and potholes with ease but it’s not enough to justify the extra cost alone.

 On the motorway

-The EQA feels similarly at home on the motorway.
+The EQA feels at home on the motorway.
 The premium look and feel of the interior is complemented by how quiet and refined it is when cruising at higher speeds.
-At lower speeds the car can become unsettled by rough roads, but it’s better on the motorway, particularly with the smaller alloy wheels on our test car.
+Whereas the car can become unsettled at lower speeds, it’s much better when cruising on the motorway.

 The EQA is a fairly relaxing car to drive over long distances.
-Thanks to the lack of engine, road and wind noise, as well as the fact the motors don’t quite have the energetic dartiness you get from most EVs, it’s easy to get into a smooth flow and enjoy the miles between chargers.
+Thanks to the lack of engine, road and wind noise, as well as the fact the motors don’t quite have the punchy acceleration you get from most EVs, it’s easy to get into a smooth flow and enjoy the miles between chargers.

-In the long range model, 300 miles should be achievable in mixed driving, meaning longer road trips shouldn’t require too much pre-planning for charging stops.
+In the long range model, 300 miles should be achievable in mixed driving, meaning longer road trips won't require too much pre-planning for charging stops.

 On a twisty road

-The Mercedes EQA is less at home in the twisties.
+The Mercedes EQA is less at home on a country road.
 The light steering that’s helpful around town becomes a nuisance in corners, with very little feedback from the front wheels meaning you won’t have much confidence to carry speed.

 There’s quite a bit of body roll to contend with, too.
-You can pop it in Sport if you have the adjustable suspension and that improves things a bit, but the EQA will never be overly fun to hustle along a country road.
-If this is your preference, the Mustang Mach-e would be a much better choice.
+You can pop it in Sport if you have the adjustable suspension and that improves things a bit, but the EQA is never particularly fun to hustle along a country road.
+If this is your preference, the BMW iX1 would be a much better choice.

 Space and practicality

-Front seat space is decent, but those in the back will be cramped and boot space is poor
+There’s plenty of space in the front of the EQA, however those in the rear will be cramped and the boot space is poor

-There's plenty of space up front, so the two occupants will have no reason to complain.
+There's plenty of space up front in the EQA, so the two occupants will have no reason to complain.
 There’s also decent in-car storage, with space under the centre console and in front of that, there are a pair of cupholders and yet more storage.
-You’ll also find a USB-C slot and a 12-volt socket.
+You’ll also find a USB-C slot and a 12V socket.

-The glovebox isn’t huge but it does come with an extra shelf.
-Meanwhile, front door bins are big enough to take a couple of water bottles each.
+The glovebox isn’t huge but it does come with an extra shelf inside to keep your handbooks tucked away.
+Meanwhile, the front door bins are big enough to take a couple of water bottles each.
 There are large door bins in the back doors too.

-It’s easy enough for the driver to get comfortable, too, with electrically adjustable seats with a decent range of movement and a steering wheel that adjusts for reach and rake.
+It’s easy enough for the driver to get comfortable, with the electrically adjustable seats having a decent range of movement and a steering wheel that adjusts for reach and rake.
 It means it’s easy to sit in a high, commanding position that gives a great view of the road ahead.

 Space in the back seats